Greenland travel advice

-Penalties for drinking and driving, as well as for speeding, are strict.
+Penalties for drinking and driving, as well as for speeding, are severe.

-The currency of Greenland is the Danish krone (DKK).
+The currency of Greenland is the Danish krone.

 Copenhagen - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Copenhagen, Denmark, and follow the instructions.
-You may also make a collect call to the the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Denmark, in Copenhagen, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.